Willet/SecondFunnel/README.md

 * [**Scrapy**](.#-scrapy): The system for keeping products and content continually updated.

 #### <a id="API2"></a>API2
 The SecondFunnel API2 is a RESTful list of resources, for internal use only.
+Currently it is primarily used by the `dashboard`

 #### <a id="IntentRank"></a>IntentRank